aws-amplify/amplify-ui/.changeset/cyan-taxis-explode.md

 "@aws-amplify/ui-vue": patch
 ---

-fix(web/react-native/ui): use translated strings for VerifyUser screen and use censoredContactInformation util
+fix(web/react-native/ui): use translated strings for VerifyUser screen and use censorContactMethod util

 **ui/Angular/React/Vue/ReactNative:** adds a `censorContactMethod()` utility to the `ui` package and refactors the VerifyUser screen in Angular, React, Vue, and ReactNative packages to use this utility.